-The first annual Athens in Harmony event took place at the Foundry last night.
+The first Athens in Harmony event took place at the Foundry last night.
 It was a night of music aimed at bringing the community together, breaking racial barriers, and promoting community policing.

 The event was the brain-child of Pat Priest and hosted by Athens-Clark County Police Chief Scott Freeman and local activist Mokah Jasmine Johnson.

 The show consisted of duets performed by artists of different races.
 Most artists met for the first time to prepare specifically for this event.